pingswept/me30-website/content/logistics/notes.md

 All about BJTs

-Build a BJT circuit to control an LED.
+Build a BJT circuit to control an LED (or motor from the Motor Power Supply circuit discussed in the opening exercise).
 First hook up an LED without a BJT so you know you have your current-limiting resistor right.
 Then, add the BJT with a base resistor.

-## Class 3: Kicad
+## Class 4: Kicad

 You’ve got some basic circuit knowledge.
 You’re gonna build lots more circuit knowledge, but we’ve got to get some manufacturing underway.
 While it would be ideal to wait til a bit later to add this complexity, PCB manufacturing isn’t instantaneous so need to start now, so you have the PCB in hand when needed.